8 min read Updated 18 May 2026

 Do

-• Create a calm, judgment-free space
+• Create a calm, judgement-free space

 • Listen first — ask their view before sharing yours